Medicare for All Act: Pramila Jayapal's bill

-Pramila Jayapal's Medicare for All Act of 2019, introduced in the House is broadly similar but more detailed than the original Conyers proposal, but the "parallel" proposal by Sanders has significant differences, including a "global budget" system for hospitals.
+Pramila Jayapal's Medicare for All Act of 2019, introduced in the House, is broadly similar but more detailed than the original Conyers proposal, but the "parallel" proposal introduced in the Senate by Bernie Sanders has significant differences, including a "global budget" system for hospitals.
 Both proposals contain expansive coverage including long-term care and dental care with no cost-sharing such as coinsurance, deductibles, or premiums, which as of 2019 is unprecedented in the world.

-Under the House version, funding for institutions such as hospitals would be negotiated with regional directors, while individual providers would be paid a fee-for-service.
-Value-based pay for performance incentives would not be allowed.
-HHS would have administrative authority to set various details.
+Under the House version, funding for institutions such as hospitals would be negotiated with regional directors, while individual providers would be paid on a fee-for-service basis.
+Value-based pay-for-performance incentives would not be allowed.
+The Department of Health and Human Services (HHS) would have administrative authority to set various details.

-The Senate proposal sets out a four-year transition plan and the House proposal is two years.
+The Senate proposal sets out a four-year transition plan; the House proposal is two years.

 As of April 2019, the Senate proposal did not include details on how to completely pay for the plan, but Sanders had released a paper listing ideas.

 Dean Phillips, the Democratic congressman who challenged Joe Biden for the Party's nomination for President in 2024, endorsed Pramila Jayapal's “Medicare for All” legislation during his campaign.